OpenNebula/docs/source/design_and_installation/quick_starts/qs_vdc.rst

 |vdcadmin_user_info|

-Although the cloud administrator is the only one that can create new base Images and Templates, the vDC admin can customize existing Templates, and share them with the rest of the vDC users.
+Although the cloud administrator is the only one that can create new base Images and Templates, the VDC admin can customize existing Templates, and share them with the rest of the VDC users.

 |vdcadmin_save_vm|